-Reducing Child Mortality in the Last Mile: A Randomized Social Entrepreneurship Intervention in Uganda
+Reducing Child Mortality in the Last Mile: Experimental Evidence on Community Health Promotors in Uganda

 Researchers: Martina Björkman Nyqvist, Andrea Guariso, Jakob Svensson, David Yanagizawa-Drott

 Partners: Living Goods, BRAC Uganda, Innovations for Poverty Action

 Sample: 7,000 households from 214 villages